AlexRusbridge/AlexRusbridge/README.md

 ---

 I’m a student at the University of Essex studying Computer Science (BSc) and currently working at [Kintsugi Hope](https://kintsugihope.com/) as their developer and IT Coordinator.
-I'm passionate about developing tools and services

 If you want to get to know me more, check out my [blog](https://alexnewson.co.uk/blog/) where I ramble about everything and anything that interests me.